jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 ## 2. Digital Ocean - Cloud Provider

 ### 2.1 What is Digital Ocean
-* Digital Ocean is a cloud computing vendor that offers an Infrastructure as a Service (IaaS) platform for software developers.
+* Digital Ocean is a cloud computing vendor that offers Infrastructure as a Service (IaaS) and Container as a Service (CaaS) platforms for software developers.

 ### 2.2 Setup a Digital Ocean Project
 * 2.2.1 Go to [Digital Ocean](https://www.digitalocean.com) and sign up or login.